I have a dream

 It seemed almost as we’re all going along with someone’s dress-up role playing … and I assume it’s far more important than that inside this person’s head.
 But it’s going to take a while for the Average Joes among us to get our minds around this.
 And I’ve got to assume Christine understands that.

 For a while, she thrived as Christine.
 She wrote a blog for the Times titled “Woman in Progress” where she detailed her changes and her life.
-And offered invaluable support to other transgendered people.
+And offered invaluable support to other transgender people.
 She used her new name as her byline.
 Then, after less than a year, Christine Daniels took time away from the Times.
 And returned again.
 As Mike Penner, in byline only as he worked from home.

 “Eight months into the transition, we started hearing less from Christine.
 By the middle of 2008, we heard nothing.
 By October, she’d gone back to the Mike Penner byline, writing a notes column from his LA house.
 He didn’t return e-mails, texts or calls,” wrote ESPN columnist Rick Reilly.